/

 In almost all of our previous blogs, I’ve mentioned how nesting families isn’t a great approach to making content.
 Excessive levels of nesting can make a family cumbersome to use and heavy in file size.
 And in many scenarios, it can be easily avoided with a bit of effort from the creator.

 With that said, nesting is inescapable for these planting families.
 Nesting gives you the ability to swap components around without extensive knowledge of how to make a Revit family.
-The many levels of nesting used in these families are needed to take advantage of a planting family's unique scalability in Revit.
-The nature of that scalability and the particular makeup of these families is something that we'll go into further in a future blog post.
+The many levels of nesting used are needed to take advantage of the scalable planting family hack.
+Only planting families can be scaled in this way, and the particular makeup of these families will be discussed in a future blog post.

 Metadata